Rainow: Jenkin Chapel

 Jenkin Chapel was constructed of local gritstone in 1733.
 It has an external flight of steps leading to a gallery (a small tower with a saddleback roof was added in 1754–55).
 Originally dedicated to St. John the Baptist, it was consecrated in 1894 and re-dedicated to St. John the Evangelist.
-There are monthly services on the 3rd Sunday of the month.
+There are monthly services on the third Sunday of the month.

 Cultural events

 Rainow has an annual Church Fête with tea marquee, tug of war, and a fell race across Kerridge Hill that overlooks the village.
 The fête is also associated with a two-week display of 'scarecrows' throughout the village.
-An annual 5-mile race called The Rainow Five leads from the institute, up Kerridge then back down; it attracts many local runners, as well as the occasional celebrity such as Tony Audenshaw from the ITV soap Emmerdale.
+An annual 5-mile race called The Rainow Five leads from the institute, up Kerridge then back down; it attracts many local runners, as well as the occasional celebrity such as Tony Audenshaw from the ITV soap opera Emmerdale.

-Notable residents
+Notable people

-Notable residents of the village are Stephen Morris and Gillian Gilbert, members of the bands Joy Division, New Order and The Other Two.
+Notable residents of the village are Stephen Morris and Gillian Gilbert, members of the bands Joy Division, New Order and the Other Two.
 Both grew up in nearby Macclesfield.
-The Stone Roses guitarist John Squire also lives in the village.
-Previous residents include the late Brian Redhead (journalist, author and broadcaster), Bill Turnbull (BBC journalist and presenter, resident 2012–16), and former Chancellor of the Exchequer George Osborne.
+The Stone Roses' guitarist John Squire also lives in the village.
+Previous residents include Brian Redhead (journalist, author and broadcaster), Bill Turnbull (BBC television and radio presenter and journalist 2012–16), and George Osborne, a retired politician and newspaper editor who served as Chancellor of the Exchequer, and as First Secretary of State in the Cameron government.